European shares edge higher led by BT and Repsol

 * Colonial Coal International Corp. announces non-brokered private placement

 (ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon - see cpurl://apps.cp./cms/?pageId=livemarkets for site in development.
-See the bottom of the report for more details) Adds closing prices)
+See the bottom of the report for more details) Updates prices, adds details)

 * BT shares rise after stronger than expected earnings